 This is an important point.
 The New Testament was not written hundreds of years after all of the witnesses had died.
-The fact that it was written by people who had actually been there and seen the events themselves gives it a tremendous amount of reliability:
+The fact that it was written by people who had actually seen the events themselves gives it a tremendous amount of reliability: